status-im/status-go/_assets/systemd/bootnode/README.md

 All settings are passed through environment variables:

 * `SERVICE_NAME` - Name of the `systemd` service to be created.
 (Default: `statusd`)
-* `PUBLIC_IP` - Your IP visible from the internet and advertised by the Bootnode.
 * `LISTEN_PORT` - Bootnode TCP & UDP port, by default it's `30301` but you might want to use `443`.
 * `DATA_PATH` - Location of Bootnode storage and keys.
 (Default: `/var/tmp/status-go-boot`)
 * `KEY_PATH` - Location of Bootnode private key file.
 (Default: `/var/tmp/status-go-boot/nodekey`)